codewars/docs/content/curating/kata.md

 ## Kata retirement

-After a kata gets [retired][approval-criteria], it's removed from a pool of beta kata and cannot be completed nor approved anymore.
+After a kata gets [retired][approval-criteria], it's removed from a pool of beta kata and can neither be completed nor approved anymore.
 All users who completed it keep their points, but the kata itself is not listed anymore and can be accessed only by direct links.
-Retirement is final, retired kata cannot be un-retired.
+Retirement is final and cannot be undone.

 ## Maintenance